 MERCHANT ERROR The transaction wasn't processed correctly or it was duplicated.
 SUBSCRIPTION CANCELLATION ISSUE An oversight in a subscription cancellation policy causes confusion or enables fraudulent behavior.
 ITEM NOT RECEIVED A failed authorization in the checkout process can lead to the cardholder not receiving the product, or receiving a different item.
-Many of card associations' transaction dispute reason codes are attributed to merchant error.
-A customer may not understand the functionality of the website, or inadvertently opt-in to a service.
-This is exacerbated with order by voice, mobile-shopping app and other digital payment options.
+Many of the card associations' transaction dispute reason codes are attributed to merchant error.
+A customer may not understand the functionality of the merchant's website, or inadvertently optin to a service.
+This is exacerbated with order by voice, mobileshopping app and other digital payment options.

 Issuer and Merchant Perspectives Transaction disputes affect the entire payments ecosystem.
 Issuers are under pressure from regulators to protect cardholders.
 Merchants typically experience the worst effects from disputes, shouldering the greatest burden by paying fees, fines and penalties in addition to refunds and the cost of lost goods and services.
 Merchants don't benefit from a frictionless environment like the banks do - what comes across as poor customer experience is really just a missed opportunity to communicate with a shopper early in the transaction life-cycle.
 Consumers are also adversely affected via the increased cost of goods and services, as merchants try to recover lost profits.
-We've outlined the specific impacts to each party in the following pages.